 The leaves are opposite and stalkless, oblong to elliptical, up to 4 inches long, tapering on both ends with a central main vein and pairs of laterals that curve toward the margin.
 The stalkless base has a short pair of auricles that partially clasp the stem, but some lower leaves may not have the auricles.
 Margins have shallow coarse teeth.
 Each pair of leaves is rotated 90 degrees from adjacent pairs.
 The upper side is a medium green, the underside is much paler in color.

 The inflorescence consists of solitary long-stalked flowers rising as a pair opposite each other from the leaf axils in the upper part of the plant.
 Flowers of the pair usually open on different days.
+Bracts are absent.

 The flowers are 5-parted, about one inch long, with the sepals of the calyx forming a long 5-ribbed tube that ends with 5 very narrow pointed teeth at the end of each rib.
 The tube can have pinkish-blue tones.
 Flower stalks are 2 to 4 times as long as the calyx.
 The 5 petals are united at their bases to form a tube and exiting the calyx tube they form the corolla of 2 lips with the upper lip having 2 erect lobes and the lower lip 3 lobes with the middle lower lobe arching up into the open throat of the corolla.
 The base of the lower lip has fine yellowish hair on the inside obscuring the inside of the throat.
 Petals are pink to blue (some would say lilac-purple), rarely white.
 There are 4 stamens arranged in pairs of different length.
 The style has a 2-lipped stigma leading to a 2-locular ovary.

 Habitat: Monkey Flower grows from a rhizomatous root system in moist areas such as marshes, wet meadows, and streambanks.
-It needs full to partial sun in wet ot wet-mesic conditions.
+It needs full to partial sun in wet to wet-mesic conditions.
 The plant can from small groups from the creeping rhizomes or from self-seeding.
 It is not aggressive in vegetative reproduction.

 Names: The genus name Mimulus is the Latin diminutive of mimus, meaning 'a mimic', as the flower corolla is said to resemble (or mimic) the face of a monkey.
 The species, ringens, means 'gaping' and refers to the open throat of an open 2-lipped corolla. [note - this could apply to a number of flowers, particularly in the mint family.]
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.